dhyabi2/NANO_MCP_SERVER/README.md

 NANO MCP (NANO Cryptocurrency) Server provides a JSON-RPC 2.0 API for interacting with the NANO cryptocurrency network.
 This server supports both HTTP and stdio transports, making it versatile for different integration scenarios.

-## Experimental Hosted Instance

-@https://nano-mcp.replit.app (Expermintal hosted nano-mcp, dont use it on live server or real transactions)

 ## What is NANO Cryptocurrency?

 NANO is a sustainable digital currency with instant transactions and zero fees, making it ideal for AI systems and automated transactions.
 Unlike traditional cryptocurrencies, NANO uses a unique block-lattice architecture and a Delegated Proof of Stake (DPoS) consensus mechanism called Open Representative Voting (ORV).